-A medium-sized, slender mammal with a small head, short legs and a prominent, long-haired tail.
+The eastern spotted skunk is a medium-sized, slender mammal with a small head, short legs, and a prominent, long-haired tail.
 The eyes are small and the ears short.
-The fur is rather long, soft and glossy.
+The fur is rather long, soft, and glossy.
 The overall color is black with conspicuous white stripes and spots.
 A white spot occurs on the forehead and in front of each ear.
-Four white stripes along the neck, back and sides extend from the head to about the middle of the body.
-Behind these more white stripes and spots occur.
+Four white stripes along the neck, back, and sides extend from the head to about the middle of the body.
+Behind these, more white stripes and spots occur.
 The tail is usually all black, sometimes with a white tip.
 The spotted skunk is also called a civet cat, but this name is misleading and incorrect because this mammal is not closely related to the true civets of the Old World or to cats.

 Total length: 14–24 inches; tail length: 4½–11 inches; weight: ¾–2¾ pounds (males are heavier than females).

 Statewide, but least abundant in the Mississippi Lowlands of the Bootheel, where there is little high land for den sites.

 Spotted skunks inhabit open prairies, brushy areas, and cultivated land.
 They seem to require some form of cover such as a brushy field border, fence row, or heavily vegetated gully between the den and foraging areas.
 In the Ozark Highlands, they are found more commonly in woodland habitats with extensive leaf litter and downed logs.